 - Turn on the exhaust fans in your kitchen and bathroom.

-- Consider using an air purifier.
+- Consider using air purifiers to improve indoor air quality.

 Taking time to improve air flow can drastically reduce the presence of infectious pathogens in your home's air.
 Additionally, it can improve indoor air quality, which is a major factor in overall health.